Yanick112/Choosejourney/README.md

 # How to install

-1. Visit your browser extension store to install this plugin:
+1. Visit your browser extension store to install this plugin:(chrome reviews are stricter later)：
 <p align="center">

   <a href="https://chromewebstore.google.com/detail/choosejourney/lhhnmdfkkdmflpnpcngmiofcnokikmgf?authuser=0&hl=zh-CN" target="_blank">